Spongiotic dermatitis

 by Bret Kenny and Allison Osmond MD FRCPC

 Spongiotic dermatitis is a term pathologists use to describe a pattern of injury in the skin caused by inflammation.
 It is called a “pattern of injury” because the changes seen are not specific to a single medical condition.
-The spongiotic dermatitis pattern of injury is most commonly seen in a group of medical conditions called eczema.
+The spongiotic dermatitis pattern of injury is most commonly seen in eczema.

 Doctors often divide eczema into different types based on the appearance of the rash, the area of the body affected, and the underlying cause.
 The list below describes the most common types of eczema: